FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Introduction

 \section{Introduction}

-As the scale and complexity of web systems continue to grow, the frequency of failures has shown an upward trend.
-Ensuring the reliability of systems has become one of the core challenges for their successful operation.
-System logs, which record key events and state changes, have become an essential source of information for anomaly detection~\cite{10.1609/aaai.v38i1.27764, Shajarian_2025, midlog, famos, yang2025enhancing, logcae, llmelog, afalog, aclog}.
-Log-based anomaly detection holds significant promise for enhancing system reliability and have emerged as a research hotspot in current field.
+\IEEEPARstart{A}{s} the scale and complexity of software systems continue to grow, the frequency of failures has shown an upward trend.
+Ensuring the stability and reliability of systems has become one of the core challenges for their successful operation.
+System logs, which record key events and state changes, have become an essential source of information for anomaly detection~\cite{11229624, midlog, logcae, llmelog, zhao2025generality, 10.1145/3660800}.
+Log-based anomaly detection holds significant promise for enhancing system reliability and has emerged as a research hotspot in the current field.

+Existing log-based anomaly detection models can mainly be divided into unsupervised and supervised models.
+Unsupervised models~\cite{10.1145/3377813.3381371, 9240683} use sequential neural networks to learn the occurrence probabilities of log events in normal event sequences, predicting subsequent log events and identifying events that deviate from the predictions as anomalies.
+However, due to the lack of explicit labeling of anomaly logs, the detection capability of these models is somewhat limited~\cite{9401970}.
+In contrast, supervised models~\cite{8854736, 10.1145/3338906.3338931} construct classification models to identify anomalous logs, typically demonstrating higher detection performance.
+However, their effectiveness largely depends on a large number of labeled logs.
+In real-world software systems, due to the fact that anomaly logs are often buried among a large amount of normal logs, obtaining accurate labels is a scarce and complex task~\cite{10.1145/3534678.3539106}.
+Therefore, applying supervised models to newly deployed software systems is highly challenging.